Introduction

 MDS9148V# dir bootflash://sup-standby/

-- Download the new images to the bootflash on the switch:
+- Download the new images to the bootflash on the switch from TFTP server:

 MDS9148V# copy tftp: bootflash: